credo-ai/credoai_lens/docs/tutorials.rst

 Get started here.
 We will assess a payment default prediction model for gender fairness using Lens, in 5 minutes.

-**Lens FAQ**

-Lens has a number of functionalities.
-This notebook showcases them and shows how to achieve common tasks.

 **Connecting with the Credo AI Governance Platform Demo**